Maltesers Logo

 Maltesers Logo 2005

-The modern aesthetics of the logo were bright and simple.
+The logo’s modern aesthetics were bright and simple.
 Each element was highly visualized.
 There were no excesses since the treats were unique and packed with countless taste highlights.
-The new logo featured three balls, one showcasing the value of the filling.
+The new logo featured three balls, one of which showcased the value of the filling.
 The candies were voluminous; the background remained traditionally red.
 Large and slightly elongated letters were arranged from larger to smaller along a smooth, oval line.
 They were dynamic, much like the company’s development over 80 years.

 2018 – today